1. Home

 Year launched: 2018

-Bentley Continental GT Exterior Back
+Bentley Continental GT Driving Front

 9/10

-Alright, let's chuck the budget out of the window for a moment and fantasise about what you could buy if your lotto numbers came up this weekend.
 The Bentley Continental GT is a gloriously sumptuous coupe, with a cabin that'll never fail to distract you from whatever's going on in the outside world.

 Of course, being a Bentley, the Continental GT is as much about performance as it is luxury.
-There are two engine to pick from, a 4.0-litre twin-turbo V8 with 550PS and 770Nm (actually our motor of choice, the consumer champions we are), or a 6.0-litre twin-turbo W12 with 635PS and 900Nm.
-All are four-wheel drive and come as standard an eight-speed automatic gearbox (you don't spend this kinda money to change gears yourself).
+In earlier cars there are two engines to pick from: a 4.0-litre twin-turbo V8 with 550PS and 770Nm (our motor of choice, the consumer champions we are), or a 6.0-litre twin-turbo W12 with 635PS and 900Nm.

 Year launched: 2024